 Who is Eligible?

 UNH-Abisko Summer Research Internships are open to students who have completed their junior year of college.
 We require relevant coursework in the Earth Sciences (environmental studies, Earth systems science, atmospheric science, oceanography, ecosystem studies, geology or advanced research in Earth and atmospheric sciences).
-Participants recieve a stipend, travel allowance, and room and board at the University of New Hampshire (UNH) or Abisko Scientific Research Station (ANS).
+Participants receive a stipend, travel allowance, and room and board at the University of New Hampshire (UNH) and Abisko Scientific Research Station (ANS).
+They will also be eligible for support for participation in a scientific meeting in the year following their participation in NERU.

 If you are already a University of New Hampshire student, contact Dr. Ruth Varner directly (ruth.varner@unh.edu) directly to learn about an alternate application process.